Benedict Option

 In response to Dreher’s presentation, political commentator Kirsten Powers asked why today is a breaking point for committed Christians.
 She said that traditional society had many oppressions.
 White Christians are no longer in charge of culture.
 Whatever new communities may be formed, most Christians should not withdraw from the world; withdrawal is selfish when society needs community.
 Conservative Christians need to realize that it may be something that they have historically favored, namely the free market, which contributes to consumerism and individualism.

 Peter Wehner, a Senior Fellow at the Ethics and Public Policy Center, said that Dreher is “true believer.”
 He is challenging for people who have not transformed their lives in light of the gospel.
 An important point that Wehner sees in the Benedict Option is that Christians should be separate in heart from America.
-We should have sense that we are citizens of another city.
+We should have a sense that we are citizens of another city.
 Such Christians have the greatest impact on the world.
 Wehner agreed that religious liberty is in some sense a sine qua non of Christian community.
 Overt Christian communities of whatever kind cannot exist if the state does not permit them to exist.
 But in addition to this most practical reason why politics cannot be ignored, the nature of Christian commitment means that Christians cannot truly disengage from the world.
 Politics is about the human condition, and the human condition must be addressed by whatever Christian communities there are in light of what Christ has said.
 In spite of the disastrous outcome of late twentieth century political engagement in America, we are commanded to make disciples of all nations.
 The orthodox Christian doctrine of sexuality must be defended.
 Pornography is a serious social evil to be combated.
 Sexual morality was the great distinctive of ancient Christianity that set Christians off from pagans.
 We need to carefully guard our eyes in this hyper-sexualized world.
 Finally, Wehner noted that some things in the wider world are improving.
 It might be noted that there is less poverty.

 Harder asked if today is worse for Christians than the past, and if so, what is worse?